About you

 * Ability to work independently and take initiative to solve problems.

-* Be motivated and willing to learn.
+* Motivated and willing to learn.

 * Competent with common administration tools and systems (Microsoft Suite, digital platforms).